MJKWoolnough/jslib/README.md

 In addition, the type T can be further modified by the use of the `extend` Option, which will add a custom class to the prototype chain, allowing its methods and field to be used, including during the initialising `fn` call.

 When the `args` Option is specified, the `fn` call (and the `classOnly` constructor) gain a number of parameters equal to the number of strings specified.
-For the [DOMBind](#dom_dombind) output, these parameters are set in the [Props](#dom_props) object passed to the function with the key being the name specified in the array.
+For the [DOMBind](#dom_dombind) output, these parameters must be set in the [Props](#dom_props) object passed to the function with the key being the name specified in the array.
 For the `classOnly` output, these values must be specified manually in the constructor call.
+The default type for these parameters is ToString, but can be specified in the `fn` to set the type in both the DOMBind-like Props object, and the constructor call of the `classOnly` return.

 The [Children](#dom_children) returned from passed `fn` function are added either to the [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot), if the pseudo Option is false, or to the [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment), if the pseudo Option is true.